Achalogy/achaweb/src/pages/projects/icfesu.md

 ---
-name: "IcfesU"
+name: “IcfesU”
-description: "Este sitio web ha sido creado desde cero para aportar a la preparación del examen ICFES.
-Incluye base de datos, un back-end, un front-end, y marketing para promocionar el sitio web.
-Más de 200 horas a la fecha de Julio 2023."
+description: “This website has been created from scratch to contribute to the preparation of the ICFES exam.
+It includes database, a back-end, a front-end, and marketing to promote the website.
+Over 200 hours as of July 2023.”
-hours: "+200"
+hours: “+200”
-tags: ["Proyecto Personal", "Educación"]
+tags: [“Personal Project”, “Education”].
-image: "../../../assets/icfesu.webp"
+image: “../../../assets/icfesu.webp”

-layout: "../../layouts/projectLayout.astro"
+layout: “../../layouts/projectLayout.astro”
 ---

 Interactive platform to prepare for the university entrance exam in Colombia called ICFES.